Pathways to Technology Early College HS magnet

 There is no cost to students or their families for tuition or books.

 How much can I save?

-The average cost of an associate degree with Dallas College is $6,000!
+The average cost of an associate degree with Dallas County Community College District is $6,000!

 What does it mean to be a P-TECH student?

-Freshmen and sophomore students enroll in cohort honors and dual credit courses at GHS.
-Juniors and seniors take more dual credit courses and attend some classes at Dallas College - Richland Campus.
+Freshmen and sophomore students enroll in cohort honors and dual credit courses at Naaman.
+Juniors and seniors take more dual credit courses and attend some classes at Northlake College campus.

 Who should I contact?